Skip to main content Skip to navigation Skip to footer

 Backup & Restore

-Rediacc can back up encrypted repositories to external storage providers and restore them on the same or different machines.
-Backups are encrypted; the repository’s LUKS credential is required to restore.
+Rediacc backs up encrypted repositories to external storage and restores them on the same or a different machine.
+Backups are encrypted; your repository’s LUKS credential is required to restore.

 Configure Storage